 Active Directory integration

 User importationNow we know what Active Directory integration is and why we need it.
-But how to do that?
-On NxFilter, the first thing you need to do is to import the users and groups from Active Directory.
-You need to let NxFilter be aware of your users and groups.
-You can do that on 'User > Active Directory'.
+However, how do we implement it?
+The first thing you need to do is to import the users and groups from Active Directory.
+You need to introduce your users and groups to NxFilter.
+You can do that on 'User > Active' Directory.
 After you import your users and groups, your users will be able to use their Active Directory credentials on NxFilter's login page.
-So we already achieved Active Directory integration to a certain level.
+So, we already achieved Active Directory integration to a certain level.

 For more information, read single sign-on or agent related parts of this tutorial.

 Some people try to install NxFilter on their domain controller.
-But you already have a DNS server there.
+But the problem is that you already have a DNS server there.
 It is your MS DNS server.
 It would be better to install it on another system to avoid of having a port collision problem.2.
-Dynamic host update
+Bypass AD domains

-If you have to install it on your domain controller, watch our Youtube video tutorial for that, Install NxFilter on Windows server without having DNS port collision
+If you have to install NxFilter on a domain controller, watch our Youtube video tutorial about that, Install NxFilter on Windows server without having DNS port collision

-You might have a question about which DNS server you should use as an upstream server for NxFilter because you already have your MS DNS server.
-You can use any DNS server as an upstream DNS server for NxFilter including the MS DNS server.
-NxFilter still forwards your Active Directory internal DNS queries to your MS DNS server.
-So you can use whichever DNS server you think the best.4.
+You might have a question about which DNS server you should use as the upstream server for NxFilter because you already have your MS DNS server.
+Simply speaking, you can use any DNS server you think the best.
+Even if you use a public DNS server from the Internet as its upstream server, NxFilter still forwards the Active Directory internal DNS queries to your MS DNS server.4.
 Manual setup for MS DNS server

-After you import Active Directory users and groups, NxFilter tries to work with your MS DNS server automatically based on your Active Directory importation setup but sometimes you want to have a different settings for your MS DNS server.
+After you import Active Directory users and groups, NxFilter will try to connect to your MS DNS server automatically assuming it is on your domain controller.
+However, you may have your MS DNS server on another Windows server.
 Or you may want to have a redundancy for your MS DNS server.
-You can do those things on the edit page of your Active Directory importation setup.
+You can deal with those things on the edit page of your Active Directory importation setup.
 For having redundancy, add multiple DNS servers separated by commas.